 Best all-around cooling mattress

 This premium Tuft & Needle mattress features two additional layers of Adaptive Foam compared with the Original’s one.
 Its two-inch middle layer of Adaptive Foam is infused with a purportedly cooling ceramic gel, and its three-inch top layer of Adaptive Foam is infused with graphite that the brand claims will “pull body heat away.”
-Those claims proved to be true when my boyfriend and I tested this for ourselves.
-It was so cooling, in fact, that there were a couple nights I forgot to turn our fan on, and we didn’t wake up drenched.
-As for its firmness, the Mint accommodated both of our preferences — I like something more plush, while my boyfriend prefers a firm mattress.
-The Mint was more supportive than our old Zinus mattress, which was great for my boyfriend, who claimed he woke up more refreshed than ever.
-I was hesitant about the firmness, but the Mint never felt too firm on my hips or shoulders whenever I rolled to my side.
-Instead, I’d describe the feeling as being cradled, something I also felt when sleeping on my stomach.
+When testing it out for a previous roundup, Strategist writer Arielle Avila and her boyfriend found it truly cooling: “There were a couple of nights I forgot to turn our fan on and we didn’t wake up drenched.”
+As for its firmness, the Mint accommodated both of their preferences — Avila likes something more plush, while her boyfriend prefers a firm mattress.
+The Mint was more supportive than their old Zinus mattress, which was great for her boyfriend, who claimed he woke up more refreshed than ever.
+Avila said she was hesitant about the firmness, but the Mint never felt too firm on her hips or shoulders whenever she rolled to her side.
+Instead, she described the feeling as being cradled, something she also felt when sleeping on her stomach.
+Avila still has her Tuft & Needle and says it has provided her with very comfortable sleep through two summers, especially as a hot sleeper, and she never experiences back pain.

 Best (less expensive) cooling mattress

 The Nectar Memory-Foam Mattress is an all-foam bed with a quilted cover on top of layers of “gel-infused” cooling memory foam, support memory foam, and high-density poly foam.
-Former Strategist senior editor Casey Lewis says the firm mattress “has just the right amount of give, in that it’s comfortable for me to move around on, but I don’t feel anyone (or anything) else moving around.”
-As for its cooling properties, which Lewis admits “sounded a little dubious to me,” they really do work: “My worries about the memory foam overheating me never came to fruition … While I still woke up with stress dreams, I never once woke up with sweat-soaked sheets,” she writes.
+In a previous version of this story, former Strategist senior editor Casey Lewis said the firm mattress “has just the right amount of give, in that it’s comfortable for me to move around on, but I don’t feel anyone (or anything) else moving around.”
+As for its cooling properties, which Lewis said “sounded a little dubious to me,” they really do work: “My worries about the memory foam overheating me never came to fruition … While I still woke up with stress dreams, I never once woke up with sweat-soaked sheets,” she said.
+When we asked Lewis for an update two years later, she said she still likes that she doesn’t overheat while sleeping.
+And though she’s now in the market for a bigger bed, she’s going to stick with the Nectar in king size because it has been so comfortable.

 Best mattress with cooling gel